thatsus/laravel-better-bind/README.md

 # laravel-better-bind
-A better bind feature for automated tests in Laravel/Lumen 5+.
+A mock binding feature for automated tests in Laravel/Lumen 5+.

-# Why testBind is better
+# Why Laravel Better Bind is better

 Automated testing in Laravel using mocks means injecting objects using the Application's `bind` and `makeWith` methods.